lucascarter0/jekyll-now/_posts/2018-08-03-Simple-UKF.md

 1. Attempt to account for the accelerometer error in the navigation estimate
 2. Fuse the accelerometer information with an additional sensor

-This particular accelerometer is subject to a scale factor on the measured value, plus a random bias.
-This means that th
+Error for this particular accelerometer can be completely modeled by a scale factor on the measured measured value, a walking bias, and a Gaussian white noise.
+Defining these terms:

+$$ $$